randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompleteObjectGroup GetObjectGroupsAC(ctx).Query(query).Limit(limit).Execute()

-All object groups of the user returned in a basic auto-complete array.
+Returns all object groups of the user returned in a basic auto-complete array.

 ### Example